banRayan/VisualGhub/README.md

 ## Licença

 Este projeto está sob licença do MIT.
-Para obter mais detalhes, consulte o arquivo [LICENSE](LICENSE.md).
+Para obter mais detalhes, consulte o arquivo <a href="./LICENSE.md">Licença</a>.